Accident Prevention Program

 Please complete new online form.

 The Southwest Washington Workers' Compensation Trust produces "Safey Talks".
 You can find Safety Talks here.

 Your Safety Committee

 The purpose of the Safety Committee is to make recommendations on how to improve safety and health in the workplace.
-The current school year's Safety Committee minutes will be posted on this website and kept for one year in the District Office.
-Any news or related articles from the committee will also be posted here.
+The current school year's Safety Committee minutes will be posted on this website.
 If you have any safety concerns, please contact your representative (see the current committee members' list), and let them know, so that they can bring it to the Committee's attention.

 Scott Landrigan, Director of Facilities & Safety

 |Dan Uhlenkott||District, WHS||Administrators|

 |Nicole Caulfield||WMS||WMS Staff|